sharat87/sharats.me/README.md

 If you find any error (*e.g.,* typos) or bugs, please open an issue or send a PR to fix.
 I'll be very grateful.

+## Usage

+Create a new post in markdown with:

+    hugo new posts/my-new-post.md

+Start a live server with:

+    make serve

+Build static site with:

+    make build